 An excellent tip for photo novices is to try and find ways to frame your image with the surroundings.
 You can do this either outside or indoors.
 Try and find strong compositions that already create natural frames, like windows and trees.

 You should still look for photo opportunities when your pet is at their best, snap a couple of shots, and then see if anything in the area makes a suitable frame.
 Remember!
 You need to focus your camera on your pet, and not draw the eye to whatever you’re using as your frame.

-Now you should have all the tools you need to take the most amazing pictures of your pets.
+Now you should have all the tools you need to know how to take good pictures of your pet.
 Either use our tips to improve your own photo-taking, or explore some of the other ideas to create something a little different.

 Once you have your perfect snap, why not turn it into something even more special?
 Look for a site where you can find some great examples of oil paintings created from photos.
 It’s up to you whether you choose to have a very realistic portrait, or whether you want a more artsy style.